iamgio/quarkdown/README.md

 Running the program with no command-line arguments runs it in REPL mode.
 This is great for familiarizing yourself with Quarkdown, but it's probably not what you're looking for.

-Running `quarkdown file.qmd` will compile the given file, save the output to file and log its content.
+Running `quarkdown file.qmd` will compile the given file and save the output to file.

 > If the project is composed by multiple source files, the target file must be the root one, i.e. the one that includes the other files.
 >
 > - [How to include other files?](https://github.com/iamgio/quarkdown/wiki/including-other-quarkdown-files)

+In both modes, the inline output is printed to stdout at the end of each execution.

 ### Options